javamonkey1/GitLearn/readme.txt

 Abcd
-Create a new branch is quick.
+Create a new branch is quick.yes it is.